Common Law Admission Test (CLAT) Exam Pattern

 Total Duration: 2 Hours

-- In CLAT Entrance Exam 0.25 marks will be deducted for each wrong answer and 1 mark for every correct answer.
+- In CLAT Entrance Exam,there is 1 mark for every correct answer and 0.25 mark will be deducted for each wrong answer.

 |No. Of Subject||5|